roberthood.net

 Pazuzu and Me

-No, not the Mesopotamian Demon of the Winds (see The Exorcist films), but one of my two cats.
+No, not the Mesopotamian Demon of the Winds (see The Exorcist films), but one of my three cats.
 He can be demonic, but in a cutely vicious feline way.

 Photo by Cat Sparks.